WHO WE ARE

 The Beaconsfield Casino was a one-room building people gathered to bowl, dance and play pool.
 It was also a space the first members of All Saints Parish church would worship.
 On November 1st, 1894, Bishop Lawrence led the worship and the congregation officially became All Saints Parish

 Dr. Daniel Addison arrived the following month becoming the first rector of All Saints Parish.
 He led the congregation for the next 25 years overseeing major developments within the church.
-With Dr. Anderson’s help, the congregation found and procured land at the corner of Beacon Street and Dean Road (at $.75 per sq. ft.).
+With Dr. Addison’s help, the congregation found and procured land at the corner of Beacon Street and Dean Road (at $.75 per sq. ft.).
 Services continued to be held at the casino until the summer of 1895 while a small wooden church was built.

 As the congregation continued to grow, plans for a larger and sturdier church building were made.
 The congregation approached the architects Ralph Adams Cram and Bertram Grosvenor Goodhue who proposed the following “perpendicular gothic” design.